Tag Archives: society

 Trouble Awaits if I Forget

 I began this blog almost three years ago as a document of my daughter.
 At that time I knew nothing about advocacy, I knew only one Autistic adult though I’d read the works of the most famous Autistic people ~ Donna Williams and Temple Grandin.
-I assumed there were few Autistic adults because Autism was an epidemic and I feared it mightily.
+I assumed there were few Autistic adults because I believed what I was being told, that autism was an epidemic, and I feared it mightily.
 I had a few people, made up of close friends and family members, who began to read what I wrote.
 This blog was a place for me to write about how I felt and, while I tried to keep my feelings to a minimum and reported lots of dialogue and any progress I saw, I did write occasionally about how sad, angry, frustrated, scared and yes, sorry for myself I was.
 I never once considered how Emma might feel about what I was writing because Emma barely spoke, didn’t read (as far as I knew) and the idea of “presuming competence” was one I’d never heard spoken, let alone considered.
 Regardless, I tried to stay upbeat.
 I grew up in a WASPY enough environment to believe it was unbecoming to air one’s dirty laundry.
 In addition, I believed and still do, in the power of positive thinking.
-I wanted to feel hopeful, even though, so often, it was in short supply.
+I wanted to feel hopeful, even though, it seemed to be in short supply.

 As time went on and more people found this blog I continued to write about our life.
 I understood that having an Autistic child made what I wrote more interesting than had I been writing about a neurotypcial child.
 I never thought of it as an “opportunity” but I was certainly aware that I was being given a platform I might not have otherwise had.
 I wrote a number of posts where I agonized about what it was to be the parent of such a child.
-I saw nothing wrong with my thinking.
-Had anyone said to me then – can you understand that your daughter’s neurology is not “good” or “bad” that Autism in and of itself cannot and should not be judged as a deficit with those whose neurology is in the majority held up as good and enviable, I might have been able to hear them.
+I saw nothing wrong with my thinking. *Those posts have since been removed.
+I do not post any photos or quotes without explicit permission.* Had anyone said to me then – can you understand that your daughter’s neurology is not “good” or “bad”, that Autism in and of itself cannot and should not be judged as a deficit, with those whose neurology is in the majority held up as good and enviable, I might have been able to hear them.
 But no one did say that.
 No one said anything remotely like that to me.
 Ever.
 Not.
 Once.

 Just a year ago, when I began to read the blogs of Autistics who were in their early 20′s, 30′s, 40′s and *gasp* 50′s my understanding changed radically and rapidly.
 I started to see that if I wanted a personal place to vent I could do so in a support group or in a personal journal, but that what I wrote about on a public blog or submitted to the Huffington Post was reaching far more than just a few family members and close friends.
 Things were easily misunderstood, my intentions were mistaken, the message I was sending was misconstrued.
 Slowly, slowly over time I began to realize just how skewed public perception was and how that perception was affecting public policy, the media, where money was being spent.
 I heard repeatedly how public perception played out in people’s lives.
 I became aware of how pervasive the inequality and injustice was and remains and I became determined to speak out about it.
 This was no longer just about my hopes and dreams for my children.
 This was about human rights being blatantly ignored.